SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Terminology
 ___________

-An *instance* of a class (such as ``someRectangle`` above) is traditionally known as an *object*.
+An instance of a class (such as ``someRectangle`` above) is traditionally known as an *object*.
-This terminology will be used from now on to refer to instances of classes.
-Wherever you see the word *object* below, it will refer to a single specific instance of a particular class.

-Instances of structures are generally referred to as *structs*.
-The word ‘struct’ will be used from now on to refer to structure instances (such as ``someSize``), and the word *structure* will be used to refer to their type (such as ``Size``).

-..
-QUESTION: An alternative (and more consistent) approach would be to use the word 'instance' to describe both objects and structs.
-   This would be more consistent between the two types, and would avoid the confusion between 'structure' and 'struct'.
-   However, it would also avoid using the learnt terminology of 'object'.
-   Which is a better approach?
+However, Swift classes and structures are much closer in functionality than in other languages, and much of this chapter describes functionality that can apply to instances of *either* a class or a structure type.
+Because of this, the more general term *instance* is used below.

 Accessing Properties
 ~~~~~~~~~~~~~~~~~~~~

-The properties of an object or struct can be accessed using *dot syntax*:
+The properties of an instance can be accessed using *dot syntax*:

-.. testcode:: classesAndStructs
+.. testcode:: classesAndStructures

     (swift) println("The width of someSize is \(someSize.width)")
     >>> The width of someSize is 0.0

-``someSize.width`` refers to the ``width`` property of the ``someSize`` struct.
+``someSize.width`` refers to the ``width`` property of ``someSize``.
-Dot syntax can also be used to drill down into properties
+Dot syntax can also be used to drill down into sub-properties
-which are themselves objects or structs,
 such as the ``width`` property of a ``Rectangle``'s ``size``:

-.. testcode:: classesAndStructs
+.. testcode:: classesAndStructures

     (swift) println("The width of someRectangle is \(someRectangle.size.width)")
     >>> The width of someRectangle is 0.0

 Unlike Objective-C,
-the values of sub-properties can also be set directly, regardless of their type.
+the values of sub-properties can be set directly, regardless of their type.
 In the example below, ``someRectangle.size.width`` is set to a new value of ``2.0``,
 even though it is a sub-property of ``someRectangle.size``:

-.. testcode:: classesAndStructs
+.. testcode:: classesAndStructures

     (swift) someRectangle.size.width = 2.0
     (swift) println("The width of someRectangle is now \(someRectangle.size.width)")